pretix/pretix-docs/docs/guides/products/sessions.md

 In order to set up a question, navigate to :navpath:Event → :fa3-ticket: Products → Questions: and click the :btn:fa3-plus:Create a new question: button.
 Under "Question", add text for each language that your shop uses.
 This text will be displayed to the customer while they are making their purchase.
-The "Question" could read something like: "Which workshop do you want to attend in the 10 AM timeslot?"
+The "Question" could read something like: "Which workshop do you want to attend in the 10 AM time slot?"

 For "Question type", select "Choose one from a list".
 For "Products", select every product during the purchase of which the question should be asked—typically, this wil apply to any basic admission product for your event.